iucario/bangumi-go/README.md

 Bangumi CLI and TUI in Golang

 It is under active development and features will change.
+Feel free to submit an issue if you find one.

 ## Commands